sbardian/gatsby-plugin-breadcrumb/README.md

 ## Usage

-There are four ways to use `gatsby-plugin-breadcrumb` to add breadcrumbs to your Gatsby site:
+There are three ways to use `gatsby-plugin-breadcrumb` to add breadcrumbs to your Gatsby site:

 - `Click Tracking`: Click tracking creates a breadcrumb of out of the path taken (clicked) by the user.